Giggiux/twitch-stream-recorder/README.md

-# Ancalentari Twitch Stream Recorder
+# Giggiux's Twitch Stream Recorder
 This script allows you to record multiple twitch streams live to .mp4 files.
-It is an improved version of [ancalentari/twitch-stream-recorder](https://github.com/ancalentari/twitch-stream-recorder), with multi channel saving and a very simple **and insecure** http api.
-It is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
+The idea started as an improved version of [ancalentari/twitch-stream-recorder](https://github.com/ancalentari/twitch-stream-recorder), which itself is an improved version of [junian's twitch-recorder](https://gist.github.com/junian/b41dd8e544bf0e3980c971b0d015f5f6), migrated to [**helix**](https://dev.twitch.tv/docs/api) - the new twitch API.
 It uses OAuth2.
+This version allows  with channel recording, and possibility to add channels via a very simple **and insecure** http api.
 ## Requirements
 1. [python3.8](https://www.python.org/downloads/release/python-380/) or higher
 2. [streamlink](https://streamlink.github.io/)